fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/module-resolution.md

 While this sounds straightforward, `moduleA` could be defined in one of your own `.ts`/`.tsx` files, or in a `.d.ts` that your code depends on.

 First, the compiler will try to locate a file that represents the imported module.
-To do so the compiler follows one of two different strategies: [Classic ↗](https://www.typescriptlang.org/docs/handbook/module-resolution.html#classic) or [Node ↗](https://www.typescriptlang.org/docs/handbook/module-resolution.html#node).
+To do so the compiler follows one of two different strategies: [Classic](/typescript/5.1/reference/module-resolution#classic) or [Node](/typescript/5.1/reference/module-resolution#node).
 These strategies tell the compiler *where* to look for `moduleA`.

-If that didn’t work and if the module name is non-relative (and in the case of `"moduleA"`, it is), then the compiler will attempt to locate an [ambient module declaration ↗](https://www.typescriptlang.org/docs/handbook/modules.html#ambient-modules).
+If that didn’t work and if the module name is non-relative (and in the case of `"moduleA"`, it is), then the compiler will attempt to locate an [ambient module declaration](/typescript/5.1/reference/modules#ambient-modules).
 We’ll cover non-relative imports next.

 Finally, if the compiler could not resolve the module, it will log an error.